NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/software models/A Grey-Box Approach for Detecting Malicious User Interactions in Web Applications.md

 ## Testing the model

 - a case study was presented.
-The authors collaborated with a service provider and collected data over a period of six weeks, including 33.7 GB of data in syslog format that consists of 1.3 million active user sessions
+The authors collaborated with a service provider and collected data over a period of six weeks, including 33.7 GB of data in **syslog** format that consists of 1.3 million active user sessions
 - each log includes: timestamp, anonymized user identity and remote IP address, URL of the service
 - ==the service provider informed the authors of certain malicious patterns (user interaction) that they knew could be exploited.
 This was the output of a risk analysis==.
-This malicious interaction could lead to [[CSRF (cross-site request forgery)]], cookie theft, identity theft
+These malicious interactions could lead to [[CSRF (cross-site request forgery)]], cookie theft, identity theft
 - this information were then mapped into a set of malicious attack graph paths, used then in the **attack graph mediator** (see attack examples)
-- the new interaction were therefore classified into benign or malicious, given the ground truth
+- the new interactions were therefore classified into benign or malicious, given the ground truth

 ## Attack examples